ProsperWorks/redis-ick/README.md

 **Big Advantage**: Write Folding.
-Because we use Redis sorted sets, when a document is dirtied twice in quick succession, we only get 1 entry in ther queue.
+Because we use Redis sorted sets, when a document is dirtied twice in quick succession, we only get 1 entry in the queue.
 We change the timestamp but we do not end up with 2 entries in the queue.
 Thus, the queue grows only in the number of dirty _documents_ per unit time, not in the number of dirty _operations_ per unit time.
 In a sense, the more we fall behind the